armaples/password-generator/README.md

 ### MIT License

-Copyright (copy) 2022 - Alyssa Maples
+Copyright (copy) 2022 Password Generator - Alyssa Maples

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal